Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 Payer Coverage: Medicaid, STAR Kids, MDCP Waiver, and Private Insurance

-Pediatric private duty nursing is frequently covered, in whole or in part, by several payer programs.
-BrightStar Care of Burleson works with families to identify available coverage and navigate authorization processes.
+Pediatric private duty nursing is frequently covered — in whole or in part — by several payer programs.
+BrightStar Care of Burleson works with families to identify available coverage and navigate the prior authorization process.
 Common payers for pediatric private duty nursing in Texas include:

-- Texas Medicaid — STAR Kids managed care program, which covers private duty nursing for children with complex medical needs
+- Texas Medicaid — STAR Kids — the managed care program that covers private duty nursing for children with complex medical needs

 - MDCP Waiver (Medically Dependent Children Program) — a Medicaid waiver program specifically designed to support medically fragile children living at home rather than in institutional settings